freeCodeCamp/freeCodeCamp/mock-guide/english/algorithms/avl-trees/index.md

 ->The sub-trees of every node differ in height by at most one.
 ->Every sub-tree is an AVL tree.

-AVL tree checks the height of the left and the right sub-trees and assures that the difference is not more than 1.
+AVL tree checks the height of the left and the right sub-trees and assures that the difference is neither more than 1 nor less than -1.
 This difference is called the Balance Factor.
+Therefore for a balanced AVL tree the balancing factor should have values -1/0/1.
 The height of an AVL tree is always O(Logn) where n is the number of nodes in the tree.

 AVL Tree Rotations:-